 Hello Friends!
 In this post, we will study – how to write test cases for Pen.
 Going through these test cases will not only help you in your testing interviews but will also help you in understanding the process of test case creation which you can utilize while creating test cases of any kind of application.

-Now, without further delay, let’s begin with some sample test cases of pen categorized on the basis of different types of testing.
+Now, without further delay, let’s begin with some sample test cases of pens categorized on the basis of different types of testing.

 User Interface (UI) Test Cases for Pen

-These test cases cover the testing of the Graphical User Interface of the application to be tested which is Pen in our case.
+These test cases cover the testing of the look and feel of the object to be tested which is Pen in our case.

 - Verify that the length and the diameter of the pen are as per the specifications.

-- Verify the outer body material of the pen, if it is metallic, plastic or any other material specified in the requirement specifications.
+- Verify the outer body material of the pen.
+Check if it is metallic, plastic, or any other material specified in the requirement specifications.

-- Verify the color of the outer body of the pen.
+- Check the color of the outer body of the pen.
 It should be as per the specifications.

 - Verify that the brand name and/or logo of the company creating the pen should be clearly visible.